pratikdesai1003-wq/finance-dashboard/README.md

 - Viewer and Admin role switch
 - Add, edit, and delete transaction functionality
 - Dark mode and light mode
-- Responsive design for mobile, tablet, and desktop

 Tech Stack